World Conference on Constitutional Justice

 About

-The World Conference on Constitutional Justice (“the Conference”) unites 119 Constitutional Courts/Councils and Supreme Courts from five continents (Africa, the Americas, Asia, Australia/Oceania and Europe).
+The World Conference on Constitutional Justice unites 120 Constitutional Courts/Councils and Supreme Courts from five continents (Africa, the Americas, Asia, Australia/Oceania and Europe).
 It promotes constitutional justice –constitutional review including human rights adjudication– as a key element for democracy, the protection of human rights and the rule of law.

-Turkish Constitutional Court (TCC) became a member of the World Conference in 2013.
+Turkish Constitutional Court (TCC) joined the Conference in 2013.
 The Court was elected to the Bureau of the Conference at the 3rd Congress in Seoul and served in the Bureau until the 4th Congress in Vilnius (2015-2017).
+At the 5th Congress held in Bali, the Turkish Constitutional Court was re-elected as a member of the Bureau for a three-year term (2022-2025).

 Congresses